-2.1.6 Methyl Chloride at the Zeppelin Observatory
+2.1.6 Chloromethane at the Zeppelin Observatory

-Methyl chloride (CH3Cl) is the most abundant chlorine containing organic gas in the atmosphere, and it contributes approximately 16% to the total chlorine from the well-mixed gases in the troposphere (WMO, 2014b), and through this a strong contributor to ozone depletion.
-The main sources of methyl chloride are natural, and the dominating sources include ocean, biomass burning, fungi, wetlands, rice paddies, and tropical forests.
-Due to the dominating natural sources, this compound is not regulated through the Montreal or the Kyoto protocol.
-To reach the stratosphere, the lifetime in general needs to be in the order of 2-4 years, but this is also dependant on the source strength and the regional distribution of the gas.
-Methyl chloride has relatively high mixing ratio, and contributes to the stratospheric chlorine burden.
+Chloromethane (also called methyl chloride, CH3Cl) is the most abundant chlorine containing organic gas in the atmosphere.
+It contributes approximately 16% to the total chlorine from the well-mixed gases in the troposphere (WMO, 2014b), and through this a strong contributor to ozone depletion.
+The main sources of chloromethane are natural, and the dominating sources include ocean, biomass burning, fungi, wetlands, rice paddies, and tropical forests.
+Due to the dominating natural sources, this compound is not regulated through the Montreal or the Kyoto protocols.
+To reach the stratosphere, the lifetime in general needs to be above the order of 2-4 years, but this is also dependant on the source strength and the regional distribution of the gas.
+Chloromethane has a relatively high mixing ratio, and contributes to the stratospheric chlorine burden.

-The result of the measurements of this gas for the period 2001-2016 is shown in Figure 23.
-The lifetime of methyl chloride is only one year, resulting in large seasonal fluctuations due to rapid changes in emission, as shown in Figure 23.
+The result of the measurements of this gas for the period 2001-2017 is shown in Figure 24.
+The lifetime of chloromethane is only one year, resulting in large seasonal fluctuations due to rapid changes in emission, as shown in Figure 24.

-Figure 23: Observations of methyl chloride, CH3Cl, for the period 2001-2016 at the Zeppelin Observatory.
+Figure 24: Observations of chloromethane, CH3Cl, for the period 2001-2017 at the Zeppelin Observatory.
 Blue dots: daily averaged concentrations from the observations, solid line: empirical fitted mixing ratios.

-The annual means of methyl chloride for the period 2001-2016 are shown in Figure 24.
+The annual means of chloromethane for the period 2001-2017 are shown in Figure 25.
 Days with missing observations are filled with empirical fitted data.
 Only small changes have been observed since the measurements started in 2001.
-The trend for the period 2001-2016 is -0.16 ppt/yr (-0.5% for the entire period).
-From 2002 to 2009 the methyl chloride concentrations were relatively stable, but since 2009 there has been larger variability and a decreasing tendency.
-However, in 2016 the annual mean value was 10 ppt higher than previous year.
+The trend for the period 2001-2017 is -0.17 ppt/yr (-0.5% for the entire period).
+From 2002 to 2009 the chloromethane concentrations were relatively stable, but since 2009 there has been larger variability and a decreasing tendency, except from 2016 where the annual mean value was 10 ppt higher than previous year.
 The reason for this is not clear, and sources resulting in the rapid observational changes the last years need to be investigated.
-The black bar in Figure 24 shows that the global annual mean in 2016 (Hall et al., 2017) was 40 ppt (7%) higher than the annual mean value at the Zeppelin Observatory.
+The black bars in Figure 25 show that the global annual means in 2016 (Hall et al., 2017) and 2017 (Dlugokencky et al., 2018) were 30-40 ppt (6-7%) higher than the annual mean value at the Zeppelin Observatory.
 This is likely explained by strong emission sources in the tropics, resulting in increased CH3Cl mixing ratios towards lower latitudes (Umezawa et al., 2014).

-Figure 24: Development of methyl chloride annual means measured at the Zeppelin Observatory for the period 2001-2016.
-The global annual mean for 2016 (Hall et al., 2017) is included as a black bar.
+Figure 25: Development of Chloromethane annual means measured at the Zeppelin Observatory for the period 2001-2016.
+Global annual means for 2016 and 2017 are included as a black bars.
 All units are in ppt.

-Key findings - Methyl chloride: The atmospheric concentration of methyl chloride is relatively stable.
+Key findings - Chloromethane: The atmospheric concentration of chloromethane is relatively stable.
 The gas has a dominating natural origin and is not regulated through the Kyoto or Montreal protocol.
-The CH3Cl concentration at Zeppelin has decreased by 0.5% since 2001, but in 2016 the annual mean value was 10 ppt higher than previous year.
+The CH_3Cl concentration at Zeppelin has decreased by ~0.5% since 2001.

-2.1.7 Methyl bromide - CH3Br at the Zeppelin Observatory
+2.1.7 Bromomethane - CH3Br at the Zeppelin Observatory